 You know those persistent phone notifications that ask you to update to the latest operating system?
 They may be an annoyance, but without them, literally none of the apps on your phone would work!
 Like your phone or computer software, your will needs periodic updates to ensure things remain current and are functioning properly.
 And like those pesky software updates, if you keep on clicking “maybe later”, you could end up with an estate plan that no longer works for your present life.
 If you’ve experienced any significant changes in your personal or financial life in the past year, consider those your update notifications — it’s best to go through your plan and see if anything needs to be refreshed.

 Maybe your long lost great-aunt Mary passed away and left you a bunch of Amazon stock (hey, one can dream…), or you finally sprung for that vacation home in Bali (still dreaming!).
 Or maybe you just decided to upgrade your Kia Sorrento to a Honda Odyssey.
-Whatever the case, if you don’t update your will and designate who that property should go to in the event of your passing, your
+Whatever the case, if you don’t update your will and designate who that property should go to in the event of your passing, your residuary beneficiary could end up getting an unintended windfall.

 And even if you haven’t gone through any big changes, estate professionals still recommend reviewing and updating your will every 3 to 5 years for good measure.